Have you been diagnosed with a brain tumour? Order your free information pack.

 Zac’s sight

 Zac’s optic nerve glioma has substantially impaired his vision.
-He suffered from hydrocephalus – a build-up of fluid on the brain and also had lots of chemotherapy at such a young age.
 His school is very supportive and day-to-day he learns braille and they provide him with large print.
-He also enjoys playing goal ball – a visually impaired sport.
+He also enjoys playing goal ball – a sport for visually impaired people.

-Zac lives with the after effects of the tumour but he doesn’t let it impact his life too much.
+He had hydrocephalus – a build-up of fluid on the brain – and along with having lots of chemotherapy at a young age, this means Zac lives with the after effects of treatment.
+But he doesn’t let it impact his life too much.
 He is nearly a black belt in karate which has helped him to build his confidence after surgery.
 He plays the keyboard, loves to be a DJ in his spare time and also enjoys playing video game with his friends.

-Zac now has MRI scans every 6 months to monitor his tumour.
+Zac now has MRI scans every six months to monitor his tumour.

 Zac with his DJ kit in his bedroom.